-The breed has a illustrious history — according to historical sources, St. Helen, the mother of Roman Emperor Constantine the Great, brought the forefathers of the breed to the island herself.
+The breed has an illustrious history.
+According to historical sources, St. Helen, the mother of Roman Emperor Constantine the Great, brought the forefathers of the breed to the island herself.

-It is said that St. Helen filled her ship up with cats from Egypt — although some sources say Palestine — and brought them with her to Cyprus to help curb the snake problem there in the fourth century.
+It is said that St. Helen filled her ship up with cats from Egypt—although some sources say Palestine —and took them with her to Cyprus to help curb the snake problem there in the fourth century.

 The cats were brought to the Monastery of St. Nicholas, where the venomous snake population was extremely large and threatening.
 According to legend, the cats were called to hunt snakes on the monastery grounds by a bell that was rung each day.

 The cat population at the monastery, which is now a convent, is still vibrant.
 Greek poet Georgos Seferis wrote a poem about the felines there, entitled “The Cats of St. Nicholas.”

 There is actually archaeological evidence of cats living alongside humans in Cyprus in antiquity although they are likely not the ancestors of the Cyprus cat breed.